saleor/saleor-docs/docs/dashboard/catalog/gift-cards.md

 Gift cards are timeless and universal gifts.
 They are suitable for customers, employees, CEOs, business partners, or family members.
 Issuing gift cards can increase your sales and provide a better customer experience.

 ## How to
-### How to create gift cards?
+### How to create a gift card?
-Go to the Gift Card page of the Catalog section.

 :::note
-If you would like a gift card to act as a payment method, first you need to create a gift card [product type](dashboard/configuration/products.md).
+In order to sell a gift card product, you first need to create the gift card [product type](dashboard/configuration/products.md).
 :::

+Go to the Gift Cards page of the Catalog section.

 ![Gift cards](../screenshots/catalog-giftcards-main.png)

-Then click the Issue Card button on the top right corner of the page.
+Click the *Issue Card* button on the top right corner of the page.
 A pop-up page will appear where you can carry out the following actions related to the gift card creation:

 - Choose currency

 - Enter the amount

+- Add tags (optional)

 - Send gift cards to customer